A Result About the Classification of Quantum Covariance Matrices Based on Their Eigenspectra: Overview

-Our results are presented as a theorem, a proposition and a corollary of the proposition.
-Thm.~\ref{thm sub} shows that, given an eigenspectrum that satisfies the $S-1$-pure unique pairing condition, any two quantum CMs with this eigenspectrum are related by an OS transformation.
+Our main results are presented as a theorem, a proposition and a corollary of the proposition.
+Thm.~\ref{thm sub} shows that, given a non-degenerate eigenspectrum $\Lambda$ that satisfies the $(S-1)$-pure unique pairing condition, any two quantum CMs with $\Lambda$ are related by an orthogonal symplectic transformation.
 Such transformations preserve the thermal and squeezing parameters.
-Prop.~\ref{prop} shows that if an eigenspectrum does not satisfy the $S-1$-pure unique pairing condition, and is non-degenerate in a particular subset of eigenvalues, then there exists an orthogonal non-symplectic (ONS) transformation that alters the symplectic eigenvalues of the CM while keeping them $\geq 1$.
-Cor.~\ref{cor 1} generalizes Prop.~\ref{prop} to a larger class of degeneracies in the eigenspectrum.
+Prop.~\ref{prop} shows that if the diagonal representative of an eigenspectrum $\Lambda$ has at least two thermal parameters $\nu_1$, $\nu_2$ such that $\nu_1>1$, $\nu_2>1$, and $\Lambda$ is non-degenerate in a particular subset of eigenvalues, then there exists a quantum CM with $\Lambda$ that has a different set of thermal and squeezing parameters.
+Cor.~\ref{cor non-deg-class} shows that if an eigenspectrum is non-degenerate and possesses either property $1$ or property $2$, then it possesses both properties and satisfies the $(S-1)$-pure unique pairing condition.

 The paper is organized as follows.
 Sec.~\ref{sec prob_form} is devoted to problem formulation.
 Sec.~\ref{sec ortho_prop} introduces a set of facts about orthogonal matrices.
-These facts are used in the proof of Thm.~\ref{thm sub} to construct a witness for the violation of the uncertainty principle when an ONS transformation is applied to the diagonal representative of an eigenspectrum that satisfies the $S-1$-pure unique pairing condition.
-Thm.~\ref{thm sub}, Prop.~\ref{prop} and Cor.~\ref{cor 1} are presented in Sec.~\ref{sec main_result}.
+These facts are used in the proof of Thm.~\ref{thm sub} to construct a ``witness" for the violation of the uncertainty principle when an ONS transformation is applied to a diagonal representative of an eigenspectrum that satisfies the $(S-1)$-pure unique pairing condition.
+Sec.~\ref{sec graph_eig} uses graph theory to precisely define and explain the $(S-1)$-pure unique pairing condition.
+Thm.~\ref{thm sub}, Prop.~\ref{prop} and Cor.~\ref{cor non-deg-class} are presented in Sec.~\ref{sec main_result}.
 We close with a brief discussion of the implications of our results and proposals for future research in Sec.~\ref{sec disc}.